yatharthrajput/Handwritten-Digits-Generation_DCGAN/README.md

 A DCGAN model (Deep Convolutional GAN)to generate some handwritten digits trained on the MNIST dataset(70,000).

 ## About
-GANs consist of two neural networks, a generator and a discriminator, playing a game of cat and mouse.
+<p>GANs consist of two neural networks, a
+generator and a discriminator, playing a game of cat and mouse.
 The generator creates new data from by drawing from and manipulating a noise distribution, while the discriminator distinguishes between generated and real data drawn from a target distribution.
 Through